 ▶ Sleep deprivation is to be taken seriously as it affects the brain in multiple ways, resulting in poor judgment and slow reactions.

-▶ Think before you drink that cup of coffee in the evening.
+▶ Think before you drink coffee in the evening.
 It delays our brain's release of melatonin and interrupts our circadian rhythm by as long as 40 minutes.
 Heavy meals should also be avoided at night as fatty foods take longer to digest, which may cause sleeplessness.
 Watch what you are eating before bedtime; it can hold the answer to your sleep disorders.